Add a SharePoint Online source

 Note

-When using the Same users and groups as in your content system content security option, you can map Microsoft 365 email aliases to their corresponding primary email addresses so that your repository’s content permissions are respected when a user logs in to a Coveo search interface using an email alias.
+When using the Same users and groups as in your content system content security option, you can map Microsoft 365 email aliases to their corresponding primary email addresses so that your repository’s content permissions are respected when a user logs in to a Coveo-powered search interface using an email alias.

 Important

-When using the Everyone content security option, see Safely Apply Content Filtering for information on how to ensure that your source content is safely filtered and only accessible by intended users.
+When using the Everyone content security option, see Safely apply content filtering for information on how to ensure that your source content is safely filtered and only accessible by intended users.

 "Access" tab

-In the Access tab, set whether each group (and API key, if applicable) in your Coveo organization can view or edit the current source.
+In the Access tab, specify whether each group (and API key, if applicable) in your Coveo organization can view or edit the current source.

-For example, when creating a new source, you could decide that members of Group A can edit its configuration while Group B can only view it.
+For example, when creating a new source, you could decide that members of Group A can edit its configuration, while Group B can only view it.

-• When you’re done editing the source and want to make changes effective, click Add and build source/Save and rebuild source.
+When you’re done editing the source and want to make changes effective, click Add and build source/Save and rebuild source.
+Back on the Sources (platform-ca | platform-eu | platform-au) page, you can follow the progress of your source addition or modification.

 Note